Frequently Asked Questions

 Can I add Grapefruit to my order of Sugar Baby fruit?

 Unfortunately, no. Sugar Baby fruit is packaged in special boxes designed just for them.
 Each box holds 20 pieces of fruit.
-A Florida Grapefruit can’t fit in a Sugar Baby Box!
+A grapefruit is too large to fit in a Sugar Baby Box!

 What is "Deluxe?"

-At Gregory’s it’s very easy and INEXPENSIVE to make your gift of Florida citrus even more special!
-We will add our Deluxe Collection: one 5 oz. jar of Orange Marmalade, one 5 oz. jar of Honeybell Marmalade, and one 8 oz. box of Florida’s famous creamy Coconut Patties to most of our standard 1, 2,3, or 4 trays of citrus for an additional charge of only $9.99.
+We will add our Deluxe Collection: two 3 oz. jar of Orange Marmalade, and 6 of Florida's famous creamy Coconut Patties to most of our standard 1, 2,3, or 4 trays of citrus for an additional charge of only $10.00.
+Please note that our coconut patties are loosely packed in between the fruit.

 How is my gift packaged?